TKA-Developments/RN-Challenge/README.md

 8. You can press a task to set it done or undone

-9. You can long press a task to edit a task
+9. You can long press a task to edit

 <span><img src="/captures/capture(4).png" width="250" title="dark"></span>